DeonHolo/qBitLauncher/README.md

 2. Enable **"Run external program on torrent finished"**
 3. Set the command:
    ```
-   powershell.exe -ExecutionPolicy Bypass -File "D:\path\to\qBitLauncher.ps1" "%F"
+   powershell.exe -WindowStyle Hidden -ExecutionPolicy Bypass -File "C:\path\to\qBitLauncher.ps1" "%F"
    ```
-   Replace `D:\path\to\` with the actual path to the script.
+   Replace `C:\path\to\` with the actual path to the script.

 ## Usage

 When a torrent completes, the script will:

-1. **For archives**: Prompt to extract, then show executable selection
+1. **For archives**: Prompt to extract (with custom path option), then show executable selection
-2. **For folders with executables**: Show executable selection directly
+2. **For folders with executables**: Show executable selection directly with icons
 3. **For media files**: Open the containing folder

 ### GUI Actions